Geographic Information Systems (GIS) Opportunities

 NACDD has developed a template with practical information to assist state and local health department GIS users in gathering and organizing information they need to prepare GIS Snapshots for this peer-reviewed journal.
 View published GIS Snapshots here.

 San Diego County Health Department and Partners Participate in Multisector GIS Training to Increase Cardiovascular Health Equity

 San Diego County and partners participated in a multisector GIS training in early July 2019.
 CDC, NACDD and CEHI conducted a GIS training July 9-10 for San Diego County Health Department, which was selected for our project 2019 Enhancing Capacity to Use GIS for a Multisector Approach to Reducing the Burden of Heart Disease and Stroke and Increasing Cardiovascular Health Equity.
-The purpose of project is to increase the capacity of local health departments or other organizations participating in CDC’s Racial and Ethnic Approaches to Community Health (REACH) cooperative agreement (CDC-RFA-DP18-1813) to use GIS for a multisector approach to reducing the burden of heart disease and stroke and improving cardiovascular health equity, with a focus on high blood pressure and high blood cholesterol.
+The purpose of this project was to increase the capacity of local health departments or other organizations participating in CDC’s Racial and Ethnic Approaches to Community Health (REACH) cooperative agreement (CDC-RFA-DP18-1813) to use GIS for a multisector approach to reducing the burden of heart disease and stroke and improving cardiovascular health equity, with a focus on high blood pressure and high blood cholesterol.
 Staff from San Diego County, 211 San Diego, the Family Health Centers of San Diego, and San Ysidro Health participated in the training.
 Project partners will work together to use GIS and maps to improve community-clinical linkages for San Diego residents.
 Training content included displaying spatial data, proximity-based analyses, documenting bi-directional referrals, and an introduction to the Rate Stabilizing Tool.

 For additional information about this project, please contact Hannah Herold, firstname.lastname@example.org.